 Can You Overdose on Inhalants?

 Inhalants are a group of chemicals that users inhale to create a mind-altering experience.
 Many of these substances are household items—easily obtained from the local hardware store, if not your garage or kitchen cabinets.

 Often, homes will have a number of substances that can be used as inhalants.
 Because of this, these easy-to-obtain drugs are commonly abused, especially by teenagers and preteens.
 Inhalants provide a quick and intense high that brings about effects like euphoria, lightheadedness, numbness, and poor motor coordination.

-Because the high passes quickly, many users will inhale the substance repeatedly, putting themselves at risk of overdose, oxygen deprivation, and sudden death.
+Because an inhalant high passes quickly, many users will inhale a substance repeatedly, putting themselves at risk of overdose, oxygen deprivation, and sudden death.

 Signs and Symptoms of Inhalant Overdose

 Someone overdosing on inhalants may experience any or all of the following symptoms:3

 Inhalant use has the potential to be fatal.
 In fact, the National Institute on Drug Abuse reports that as many as 200 people die from inhalant abuse each year.
 These deaths can occur from:2,4